shortlist-digital/tapestry-wp/readme.md

 ## Currently

-Tapestry consumes a config object in the root of the parent project i.e. Shortlist, and outputs a webpack bundle into `/public` and starts a node server.
+Tapestry consumes a config object in the root of the parent project i.e. Shortlist, and outputs a Webpack bundle into `/public` and starts a node server.

 ## Todo